CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

    ![](./images/arch23.png)

-## Task 1: Clone the repository for this course
+## Task 1: Clone the repository for this course (Skip if already done)

 If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.